quixio/quix-samples/csharp/sources/ably-hub/README.md

 Repeat this for the "channel"

-When you run the code it subscribes to the Ably Hub data source you configured and streams the data into Quix.
+When you run the code it subscribes to the Ably data source you configured and streams the data into Quix.

 ## Docs
 Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance